tillt/ChapterForge/README.md

 - A second `tx3g` track is created only when at least one chapter provides a `url`.
 Its samples carry an `href` modifier box; AVFoundation surfaces this as `extraAttributes[HREF]`.
 - URL samples may have empty text; the `href` drives the URL display.
 - Text tracks are padded with two extra samples (like the golden files) to satisfy Apple players: sample_count = chapter_count + 2, stts/stsz/stsc entries match that.
+- `tref/chap` from the audio track points only to the title text track and (if present) the image track; the URL `tx3g` is intentionally omitted.
+This keeps QuickTime showing titles while Music.app still shows thumbnails. **When extending ChapterForge or adding fixtures, keep this `chap` reference pattern intact so all builds behave identically across players.**
 - Images remain separate (MJPEG track) and are unaffected by the URL/text pairing.
 - **Artwork requirement:** encode chapter images as baseline JPEG in **4:2:0 (yuvj420p)**.
 QuickTime/AVFoundation can ignore or blank thumbnails if they are 4:4:4.
 Our generators force `-pix_fmt yuvj420p`; if you supply your own art, re-encode with:
   ```bash